 |Applicants Submitting SAT scores||8%|

-About 58% of students who start at York College come back the next year.
-Around 42% of students who started at York College earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Around 58% of students who start at York College come back the next year.
+York Collegehas a six year graduation rate of 42 for undergrads.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
+Job placement stats are a good resource for understanding the value of a degree from York College by providing a look on how job placement has gone for other grads.
 Within six months of graduating, 70% of graduates receive at least one full-time job offer.

 If York College seems like a school you want to apply to, click the heart button to save it to your college list.